-Kate Williams, MSM ‘97, was always environmentally oriented and felt like a bit of an outsider when she arrived at MIT Sloan.
-But her program ingrained in her that an organization’s mission and management are inseparable, and focusing on both is crucial to success.
+Kate Williams, MSM ‘97, was always environmentally oriented and felt a bit like an outsider when she arrived at MIT Sloan.
+But her program taught her that an organization’s mission and management are inseparable, and focusing on both is crucial to success.
 Now, as CEO of 1% For the Planet, she drives impact by accelerating smart environmental giving through a global network of companies, individuals, and nonprofits.

 Kate Williams felt like a “black sheep” when she came to MIT Sloan in 1995.
-She had always been environmentally oriented, and worked in outdoor education for ten years before deciding to study management in hopes that it would broaden her leadership opportunities.
+She’d always been environmentally oriented, and worked in outdoor education for ten years before deciding to study management in hopes that it would broaden her leadership opportunities.
 “I thought I needed to operate on ‘the other side’ to get solid in my skills,” she says.
-Sustainability wasn’t talked about much during her program, but Williams found an internship with the nonprofit Trust for Public Lands.
-When she graduated, the internship proved a stepping stone to what has become two decades of environmental advocacy and nonprofit work.
+Before graduating, Williams completed an internship with the nonprofit Trust for Public Lands, an experience that turned into a stepping stone to what has become two decades of environmental advocacy and nonprofit work.

 For Williams, MIT Sloan overturned the idea that you focus either on the mission of an organization or on the management of it.
 “Those absolutely go together,” she says.
 “The stronger we are as an organization, the better managed we are, the more we can accomplish in the world.”